 How many times have you read in the news where a hiker gets lost on a mountain trail for days.
 Some get lucky and with the help of search and rescue teams, have been found.

 But some were not so lucky and were not found on time.

 While it’s not often that we get to hear those unfortunate incidents, imagine for a moment that you are in that dire situation.
 What will you do?

 If you own a Garmin GPSMAP 64ST, you won’t even have to entertain such a silly question.
-Whether your out on a mountain trail, canoeing in the Amazon river, or exploring a canyon somewhere, you know that the Garmin GPS map 64s is your most important possession on your adventures.
+Whether you’re out on a mountain trail, canoeing in the Amazon river, or exploring a canyon somewhere, you know that the Garmin GPS map 64s is the most important possession on your adventures.